QuentinRa/blog.quentinra.dev/maths/r/syntax/structures.md

 * `lapply(v, f)`

-apply `f` on each element of `v`, the result is an element of a list.
+Apply `f` on each element of `v`, the result is an element of a list.

 * `sapply(v, f)`

-Same but returns a vector.
+Same, but returns a vector.

 * `aapply(m, f, 1)`